Run your first Windows Container on your Windows 10

 Installing Docker Enterprise Edition (EE)

 To install Docker EE on Windows 10, please make sure above setup is successfully completed.
-To get started go ahead and execute below commands from elevated PowerShell console.
+To get started, go ahead and execute the below commands from an elevated PowerShell console.

-To go Downloads folder of your current user.
+To go to the Downloads’ folder of your current user.

 cd ~\Downloads